masashitsubaki/QuantumDeepField_molecule/README.md

 After training the QDF model,
-the result file is saved in the output directory (left) and we can describe the learning curve from the file as follows.
+the result file is saved in the output directory (left) and we can describe the learning curve (right) from the file as follows.

 <div align='center'>
 <p><img src='figure/learning.jpeg' width='1000'/></p>